This Honda lease is a rip-off! I want my money back!

 Misra would like AutoNation to modify his payments.

 “I want them to refund $1,001 and adjust the monthly amount $76 for next 36 months,” he says.
-He says this would have never happened if his wife had come to the dealership with him, but she was too ill.
+If his wife had come with him to the dealership, it would have never happened to him.
+Unfortunately his wife was too ill.
 He’s enlisted his son to help him renegotiate the Honda lease.

 Hang on